top of page

 • You want to understand the financial health of the condominium to know whether any special assessments may be forthcoming and if there are any other issues that may post a financial risk to you.

 • Do you have a pet?
-Does its weight satisfy the condo rules?
+Does its weight satisfy the association rules?

 • What's the building condition?
 Are there plans for (and is there money to pay for) capital improvements

-• Are you purchasing a new condo directly from a developer?
-Is there a condo association yet?
+• Are you purchasing a new property directly from a developer?
+Is there an association yet?
 How will the developer work with you during that crucial first period of time?

 • Is there anything else amiss with the documents that could cause you financial harm down the road?

-I can review your condo or coop docs so that you go into your transaction knowing what you're buying and confident in your decision.
-DC buyers of resale condos only have a three-day review period - I can turn around my review in as little as 24 hours!
+I can review your condo/co-op/HOA docs so that you go into your transaction knowing what you're buying and confident in your decision.
+DC-area buyers of resale properties may only have a three-day review period - I can turn around my review in as little as 24 hours!

 • LinkedIn Social Icon